aquasecurity/traceeshark/README.md

 :warning: Currently on Windows, Traceeshark must be built from source.

-Traceeshark can be installed using an archive containing prebuilt Wireshark.
+Traceeshark can be installed using an archive containing the plugins and other required files.

-Archives are available in the downloads section.
+Archives are available in the downloads section, grouped per tag.
+Installations are per Wireshark version and may not work with other versions.
 Download the appropriate archive and unzip it:

 ```bash
 unzip -d <destination folder> <archive>